Ford Foundation Center for Social Justice

-The Ford Foundation for Social Justice’s headquarters is a historic landmark in New York City designed by Kevin Roche (Kevin Roche John Dinkeloo Associates) and completed in 1967.
+The Ford Foundation Center for Social Justice’s headquarters is a historic landmark in New York City designed by Kevin Roche of Kevin Roche John Dinkeloo Associates, was completed in 1967.
 The building contains approximately 200,000 square feet of offices, conference rooms, food facilities, and parking for around 250 staff.
-The building’s signature feature (also on the historic […] … Read More
+The building’s signature feature, also on […] … Read More

-The Ford Foundation for Social Justice’s headquarters is a historic landmark in New York City designed by Kevin Roche (Kevin Roche John Dinkeloo Associates) and completed in 1967.
+The Ford Foundation Center for Social Justice’s headquarters is a historic landmark in New York City designed by Kevin Roche of Kevin Roche John Dinkeloo Associates, was completed in 1967.
 The building contains approximately 200,000 square feet of offices, conference rooms, food facilities, and parking for around 250 staff.
-The building’s signature feature (also on the historic register) is a twelve-story, 5,290-square foot, 160-foot high, glass-walled atrium open to the public.
-The Atrium’s garden, initially designed by The Office of Dan Kiley, was the first Atrium of its kind in the US.
+The building’s signature feature, also on the historic register, is a twelve-story, 5,290-square foot, 160-foot high, glass-walled atrium open to the public.
+The Atrium’s garden, initially designed by The Office of Dan Kiley, was the first Atrium of its kind in the United States.
 It has a thirteen-foot grade change from 42nd to 43rd Street.
 To best accommodate this dramatic change, Kiley’s design provided pathways at three levels and stairways which served as a throughway.

-Despite Kiley’s expectations and aspirations, the inherent challenges in the Atrium (light requirements, extreme slopes, temperature, and humidity constraints) hindered the full success of the landscape over time.
-Many of the original plants had not developed fully due to pests and environmental conditions, which impeded growth and resulted in planting replacements that diverted from Kiley’s vision; our intention was to restore it.
+Despite Kiley’s expectations and aspirations, the inherent challenges in the Atrium, light requirements, extreme slopes, temperature, and humidity constraints, hindered the full success of the landscape over time.
+Many of the original plants had not developed fully due to pests and environmental conditions, which impeded growth and resulted in planting replacements that diverted from Kiley’s vision; Jungles’s intention was to restore it.

 As a result of the team’s innovation, adaptability, and close collaboration during both the design and construction phases, the project is a success.
 The Atrium today is again as Dan Kiley envisioned it.